-Βv Vivid A L Lighter Skin Tone
+₿ V Vivid A L Lighter Skin Tone

-\mathcal{A}{N} Neutral A D Darker Skin Tone
+A N Neutral ЗD Darker Skin Tone

-£se Sepia \mathcal{A}{B} Vivid Blue
+Æ Se Sepia ЗB Vivid Blue

-∕ ₿w B/W A G Vivid Green
+β ₩ B/W ₿G Vivid Green

-β{P} Positive Film A R Vivid Red
+Sp Positive e Film ${\it A}{\sf R}$ Vivid Red

-- Although My Colors effects can be added any number of times to an image, the image quality will gradually deteriorate with each application and the intended colors may not be achieved. - Color in images taken using My Colors (p.
+- When there is not enough space left on the memory card, the My Colors effects cannot be added. - Although My Colors effects can be added any number of times to an image, the image quality will gradually deteriorate with each application and the intended colors may not be achieved. - Color in images taken using My Colors (p.
 58) in shooting mode and images edited with the My Colors function in playback mode may differ slightly.